Scientology front groups

-The Church of Scientology uses front groups to promote its interests in politics, to make itself appear legitimate, and to recruit.
+Scientology front groups are those groups named or operated in such a way as to disguise their association with the Church of Scientology (COS).
+COS uses front groups to promote its interests in politics, to make itself appear legitimate, and to recruit.
+The Times published, "[The church attracts] the unwary through a wide array of front groups in such businesses as publishing, consulting, health care and even remedial education."
 Many of the groups are founded on pseudoscience, named disingenuously, and underplay their links to Scientology.

+There are four types of front groups: